Cuba: Weather Overview

 The dry season is the most popular time to visit Cuba.
 It rains much less and because of this the temperature and humidity drop making conditions much more comfortable.
-The average high temperature creeps out of the thirties and into the mid twenties, and it cools down in the evenings, reaching average lows in the high teens.
+The average high temperature creeps out of the thirties and into the mid-twenties, and it cools down in the evenings, reaching average lows in the high teens.
 It rains infrequently, on around seven days each month, but as this is a tropical location it does not rain lightly.
-Torrential downpours are more Cuba’s style.
+Torrential downpours are more of Cuba's style.
 It is slightly less sunny in the dry season as clouds linger rather than emptying themselves and clearing away, but you can still expect a good seven hours of sunshine a day which is more glorious than gloomy.

 Wet Season: May – October

-Seventy-five percent of Cuba’s rain falls between May and October.
+Seventy-five per cent of Cuba's rain falls between May and October.
 On average, rain falls on just under half the days in each month, and it falls fast and heavy.
 High winds whip up ferocious storms and flash-flooding is a risk.
 The wet season coincides with hurricane season.
 Hurricanes are destructive and potentially life-threatening.
 They should not be shrugged off as unserious or unlikely.
 However, the peak of the season is in August and September and the risk is reduced in surrounding months.
 Sunshine levels improve; between storms periods of beautifully clear weather are the norm.
 The average high temperature sits in the low thirties, and at night the average low is in the low twenties.
 Combined with the high humidity caused by the high rainfall, conditions can be rather uncomfortable.

 The island of Cuba extends for 750 miles and is home to over 200 bays and 289 beaches to explore.
-Cuba’s terrain is largely flat and rolling, though in the southeast of the island you will find rugged hills and mountain ranges.
+Cuba's terrain is largely flat and rolling, though in the southeast of the island you will find rugged hills and mountain ranges.
 The mountains reach up to 3000-6000 feet.
-The north has the flattest terrain, and is where you will find the vibrant capital of Havana.
+The north has the flattest terrain and is where you will find the vibrant capital of Havana.
 Normally, rainfall is greater around mountains and lower in flatter, low-lying areas, as areas of higher elevation work as a barrier to rain-bearing winds.
 But in Cuba, the flat, low-lying north sees greater rainfall than the south due to the east and north-easterly direction of the prevailing winds.
-Within the north the usual variation occurs and in the hilly parts some years see in excess of 2500mm of precipitation across the year.
+Within the north, the usual variation occurs and in the hilly parts, some years see in excess of 2500mm of precipitation across the year.

-Temperature always decreases with altitude so as you climb higher in Cuba’s mountains you will receive relief from the heat.
+The temperature always decreases with altitude so as you climb higher in Cuba's mountains you will receive relief from the heat.
 The highest peaks of the mountains, in the Sierra Maestra range, even receive some snow.